-Blood tests may show that the number of platelets in a blood sample has dropped and that the blood is taking a long time to clot.
-The diagnosis of DIC is confirmed if test results show abnormally increased quantities of plasma d-dimer (a substance that blood clots release when they break down; more d-dimer indicates that more clots are being produced than usual) and often a low or decreasing level of fibrinogen (a protein that is consumed when blood clots).
+Blood tests may show that the number of platelets in a blood sample has dropped (platelets are used up when blood clots) and that the blood is taking a long time to clot.
+The diagnosis of DIC is confirmed if test results show abnormally increased quantities of plasma D-dimer (a substance that blood clots release when they break down; more D-dimer indicates that more clots are being produced than usual) and often a low or decreasing level of fibrinogen (a protein that is consumed when blood clots).

 The underlying disorder must be identified and corrected, whether it is an obstetric problem, an infection, or a cancer.
 The clotting problems subside when the cause is corrected.